(Just like the real thing Gluten Free Sourdough Bread)

 REACTIVATE STARTER - EVENING BEFORE YOU BAKE

 - Feed your gluten free starter (either cold from refrigerator or room temp) a ratio of 1:5:5.
-Then discard all but 20g of starter.
-Feed 100g brown rice flour (or sorghum flour), 100g water (105-110g if feeding sorghum flour).
+Discard all but 15g of starter.
+Feed 75g brown rice flour (or sorghum flour), 75g water (may need a few more grams if feeding sorghum flour - ensure it passes the jiggle test).
 Ensure you keep more starter to replenish!
 Either set aside 10-20g of starter to replenish it now, or replenish later while you mix your leaven.
 See post for details.

 - Leave fed starter in a warm place (near ideal temp 24°C or 75°F) until it reaches peak activity (usually 8-12 hours after feed) (see post for more details on how to tell when starter peaks).

 MIX LEAVEN - when STARTER reaches PEAK activity (Bake day A.M.)

 - Mix peaked starter (active), water & brown rice flour until well incorporated.
 This is your LEAVEN (aka preferment or active starter) that will be used to leaven (rise) the dough.